-The 2008 proprietary red is just as inky dark and concentrated in color in the glass as the 2007 vintage, but aromatically shows brighter lively notes of fruit – somewhat floral in nature – black fig, sweet ripe red fruit aromas complemented with lesser notes of toasted vanilla.
+The 2008 Kind Cellars proprietary red is just as inky dark and concentrated in color in the glass as the 2007 vintage, but aromatically shows brighter lively notes of fruit – somewhat floral in nature – black fig, sweet ripe red fruit aromas complemented with lesser notes of toasted vanilla.
 This is a balanced wine, yet in a big way.
 The fruit holds up to the alcohol and there is certainly some weight, especially on the finish.

 Some wines can hold up better in the bottle after being opened than others; this is one of them.
 This wine did not drop off even after several days; it continued to develop additional nuances and complexities (including a softening of the tannins) as it was exposed to some air.
 The bouquet changes too – it becomes more integrated and elegant – notes of cherry liqueur develop.
 The ability to hold up remarkably well after a few days is certainly a characteristic of the quality of fruit and extraction.
 But, perhaps in part, this additional “life” can also be contributed to David’s strict control on keeping his wine away from additional oxygen during its aging.

-The 2009 Cabernet Franc is his first stand alone release of this varietal.
+The 2009 Kind Cellars Cabernet Franc is his first stand alone release of this variety.
 Historically David has used Cabernet franc for blending and his vineyard source produced so little that he never had more for a stand alone wine.
-This is a lush mouth filling demonstration of what this varietal can do.
+This is a lush mouth filling demonstration of what this variety can do.
 David does not like pyrazines (greenness) in his wines and this wine has none of that.
 The bouquet presents a cigar box, smokiness, dark fruit, lavender and a pleasing earthiness.
 This is a mouth filling wine – with blackberry, blueberry and dusty chocolate the lingers deliciously on the finish.

 Two newer and exciting wines for Kind Cellars are a rare Howell Mountain Sauvignon blanc from the Henry Brothers Ranch, a 17-acre vineyard located at about 1900 feet (and conveniently located close to where David lives) and an intense Syrah from the highest block in a vineyard over 2500 feet on the uppermost slopes of Mt.
 Veeder.
-This is from the second highest vineyard in the county and the highest vineyard in Napa that rises above the immediate valley floor.
+This is from Lampyridae Vineyard, the second highest vineyard in the county and the highest vineyard in Napa that rises above the immediate valley floor.
 We had the privilege to try this rare wine – it is dark, inky, meaty and rich – a wine that will beg to have some age upon release.
-Only 120 cases will be produced.
+Only 120 cases were produced.

 When David started researching names for his wine label he discovered that the name “kind” was remarkably never trademarked.
 “Kind” reflects his philosophy on life – both positivity and negativity will come back to you.
 As he says, “life is too short to focus on the negative”.
 In Hawaiian, the pidgin phrase, “da kine” is also a word that references “high quality” or premium products.